rafasoares/cancancan-wiki/Changing-Defaults.md

-CanCan makes two assumptions about your application.
+CanCanCan makes two assumptions about your application.

 * You have an `Ability` class which defines the permissions.
 * You have a `current_user` method in the controller which returns the current user model.